The Difference Between CRM Setup and Operational Architecture

 Few professionals sit at the intersection of revenue, delivery, operations, and leadership visibility.

-And most firms don’t realize they need it until growth starts to feel heavier than it should.
+That’s where a systems strategist shines.
+And most firms don’t realize they need one until growth starts to feel heavier than it should.

 The Hidden Cost of Skipping Architecture